pknviki95/Python/concepts/Modules/keyword/README.md

         import keyword

-        #keyword.kwlist - List all theobjects of keyword module
+        #keyword.kwlist - List all the objects of keyword module

         print("Find the list of keywords in python : ",keyword.kwlist)
 #### output: